hohmannr/bubblified/README.md

 Fancy bubbles are in the style of the default `git_bubble`.
 They consist of multiple segments for which the text and the background can be colored individually.

-A. Define a custom function that echos the bubble's content
+Define a custom function that echos the bubble's content

 `foo () { echo -n "left middle right" }`

-B. Use the provided `bubblify` function to build custom colored bubble segments
+Use the provided `bubblify` function to build custom colored bubble segments

 `foo () { echo -n "$(bubblify 0 "left" "black" "red")$(bubblify 1 "middle" "green" "black")$(bubblify "right" "yellow" "magenta")" }`